junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 *Cas.*

 Dean opens his eyes the moment he decides it's not going to blind him.
-He doesn't even realize he's sobbing when tears falling down his cheeks.
+He doesn't even realize he's sobbing when tears streak down his cheeks.
 He doesn't have the courage to look back into the Cage again for a long minute.

 The Cage is a post-explosion debris.
-White smokes haven't fully dissipated, colors smudging all over the space -- red is blood, black is Leviathan goo, mixing together with white and blue light, like a distained tragic scene after massive deaths, a battlefield from Picasso's paintings and Homer's poems.
+White smoke hasn't fully dissipated, colors smudging all over the space -- red is blood, black is Leviathan goo, mixing together with white and blue light, like a distained tragic scene after massive deaths, a battlefield from Picasso's paintings and Homer's poems.

 *I love you too.* Dean presses his forehead against the glass, breath uneven, tears shredding.
 His lips tremble with one word: "Cas."

-A sudden bloody hand slams against the wall from inside, leaving a trace of bloody handprints as it pulls a broken body up slowly into the view.
+A sudden bloody hand slams against the wall from inside, leaving a trace of bloody handprints as it pulls a broken body up slowly into view.
 Matching Dean's hand on the other side.

 Dean's heart pounds violently in his chest, so loud that he's sure the whole dark space would echo the sound of his heartbeat.
 He holds his breath, until Castiel's face emerges, until Cas slowly, gradually climbs out of the Cage on his own.
 In one piece.